Stockton B. Colt: Emmet Building

 It is believed that this was the first New York City skyscraper to include a residence, other than a janitor's quarters.
 Designing a skyscraper to meet the exacting demands of Dr. Emmet's residence was an interesting challenge for Barney & Colt, as they had to mix commercial practically with the distinctive architectural style a wealthy client desires for their home.
 They used the entire top floor for the penthouse and its gardens.
 The penthouse included French doors to balconies, bedrooms with adjourning bathrooms, a breakfast room, a conservatory, a dining room, kitchens, a laundry room, a library, a study, a swimming pool, and servants' quarters.
 The hallways had Dutch tile flooring.
 The library was significant in size as Emmet collected books; it featured oak cabinets framed in blue and white Holland tiles, as well as a traditional iron grate.
 The main rooms opened to the rooftop garden with fountains, a pergola, and a solarium.
 As one period writer noted, the penthouse was "perfect to detail, intended for the discerning owner of this magnificent property."

-In addition to the well-appointed penthouse, Emmet spared no expense of the spaces for his tenants.
+In addition to the well-appointed penthouse, Emmet spared no expense on the spaces for his tenants.
 As a result, there was "an extensive and refreshing variety of decorations".
 The main entrance to the building featured various imported marbles and elevators with bronze fronts.
 Barney & Colt designed its light fixtures that ranged from ornate and artistic chandeliers to incandescent fixtures with simple shades.
 They even designed the roof to hide the water tanks, boiler flues, ventilation, and other "such unsightly things".
 For each tenant, Barney & Colt included private stairs, separate freight and passenger elevators, separate freight entrances, and mail chutes in each loft—leading to the Emmet Building being called "a building within a building".

 The American Institute of Architects called the Emmet building "a terra cotta neo-Renaissance confection".
 It has been designated a New York City Landmark and is also located in the Madison Square North Historic District.